node-red/node-red-node-test-helper/README.md

 In this example, we require `should` for assertions, this helper module, as well as the `lower-case` node we want to test, located in the parent directory.

 We then have a set of mocha unit tests.
 These tests check that the node loads correctly, and ensures it makes the payload string lower case as expected.

+Note how the assertion failures are caught explicitly and passed to the `done()` call.
+Node-RED swallows exceptions that are raised in the flow, so we make sure the test framework is aware of them.
+Not doing so would simply lead to a test timeout because `done()` is never called in case of an assertion failure.

 ## Initializing Helper